True Facts About Breast Cancer

 No Link Between High-Fat Foods And Breast Cancer

 Some studies found that women who live in countries with lower-fat diets have a lower risk of breast cancer.
 Equally, women who live in countries with higher fat diets revealed no link between dietary fat consumption and breast cancer risk.
 Certainly, the two findings are contradictory.

 The explanation for the contradiction is that women could have maintained lower risk for other reasons such as living a healthy lifestyle which them less vulnerable.
 One fact remains that a healthy weight is very important for postmenopausal women, as obesity is a risk factor that does put you at risk for breast and other cancers.

 The studies are mixed on dairy products.
 A large-scale study found that premenopausal women who ate a lot of dairy products, especially low-fat and fat-free types, showed a lower risk of breast cancer.
 The study, however, found no link between dairy product consumption and breast cancer risk in women who are past menopause.

 While mammograms can detect breast cancer, they cannot prevent it.

 Mammograms Are Not A Waste Of Time

 While some studies suggest a regular mammogram will not lower a woman’s risk of dying of breast cancer, many other studies totally disagree.
 The trick is to search for a radiology center that handles the highest number of breast cancer cases in your area.
-Select a radiologist whose special area is reading mammograms, and not forget to ask the number of mammograms he or she read yearly.
+Select a radiologist whose special area is reading mammograms, and do not forget to ask about the number of mammograms he or she read yearly.
 According to another study, the more readings, say about 300 mammograms monthly, radiologists do, the more accurate they’ll be.

 Photo Credit: Creative Commons.